Original Felt Creations

 These creations were designed by Brittany Overton, age 6

-The teddy bear on the left is called Steven, the leopard in the centre is named Cuddles and the flower on the right is just a flower :)
+The leopard is named Cuddles, the teddy bear is called Steven and the flower on the right is just a flower :)

 Felt creations can be made in any size and you really don't need any complicated sewing skills to make them.